bdonon/ml4ps/docs/source/interaction.rst

 -----------------------

-For now, only `pandapower <http://www.pandapower.org>`_ and `pypowsybl <https://www.powsybl.org>`_ have compatible backends in the implementation of **ml4ps**.
+For now, only `pandapower <http://www.pandapower.org>`_ and `pypowsybl <https://www.powsybl.org>`_ have compatible backend implementations in **ml4ps**.
 They can be accessed as follows :

 .. code-block:: pycon